EdJoPaTo/website-stalker-example/sites/com-apple-watchos-watchos-preview.md

 * Apple Watch Series 6
 * Apple Watch Series 7

-Not all features are available on all devices, regions or languages.
+Not all features are available on all devices or in all regions or languages.

 #### See more of yourself in Health. ####